 Ah, washing your hair.
-There’s nothing quite like the steamy, warm rush of water as you lather your scalp with soft suds.
-(Cue in steam and sound.)
+There’s nothing quite like the steamy, warm rush of water as you lather up your scalp with soft suds.
+(Cue soothing music and water sounds…)

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But how often should you wash those lovely locks?
-It depends.
+But how often should you really wash those lovely locks?

 Depending on your age, the oil glands in your scalp will be more or less active.

 On the flip side, women after menopause have a decrease in androgens, which leads to less oil production.
-With time, men have less active glands also.
+With time, men have less active glands, too.

 “In particular, African Americans have extremely dry hair, and if they wash too often, their hair can become dry and brittle, which can lead to breakage,” Dr. Khetarpal says.